-Several years ago, opioid addiction treatment programs had a such a low success rate that you could almost refer to them as ineffective — or even harmful.
-Because of the ineffectiveness of these programs, medication-assisted treatment (M.A.T) was often the standard of care.
-Instead of real detoxification, substitute opioids became the norm and as many critics agreed, M.A.T. became another form of substituting one drug with another.
+Several years ago, opioid addiction treatment programs had such a low success rate that you could almost refer to them as ineffective — or even harmful.
+Because of these programs’ ineffectiveness, medication-assisted treatment (M.A.T) became the standard of care.
+Instead of real detoxification, substitute opioids became the norm.
+Many critics agreed, M.A.T. became another is not always the best treatment for substance abuse, and in some cases is just substituting one drug with another.

-Opioid addiction is not a disease, but a reversible condition that affects the brain and eventually how one responds and behaves.
+Opioid addiction is not a disease but a reversible condition that affects the brain and, eventually, how one responds and behaves.
 The central nervous system (CNS), which includes the brain, cardiovascular and respiratory systems, has opioid receptors.
-These receptors mainly specially to pain stimuli and can also produce euphoria by disrupting the reward and pleasure centers.
+These receptors mainly especially to pain stimuli and can also produce euphoria by disrupting the reward and pleasure centers.
 Repeated use or abuse of an opioid can affect how an individual’s brain chemistry works.
 It can also lead to physical and psychological dependence.

 There are several steps towards developing an opioid addiction:

-We are continually referring to addiction as a supreme force; as a negative power beyond our control.
-Consequently, drug users simply surrender to drug abuse.
+We are continually referring to addiction as a supreme force, as a negative power beyond our control.
+Consequently, drug users surrender to drug abuse.
 They maintain a defeated attitude, a sad way of thinking: “What is the point of fighting a losing battle?
-Why should I go through the hardship of treatment when recovery in unattainable?”
+Why should I go through the hardship of treatment when recovery is unattainable?”

 Times have changed, science has evolved, and there are effective and dignified forms of opioid addiction treatment.
 Patients don’t need to fear the dreadful pains of withdrawal.
 There is no therapeutic value for unnecessary agony.
-Au contraire, unassisted withdrawal keeps people from seeking help, it may be medically risky, and it can lead to relapse.
-After a period of not using opioids, tolerance may be much lower and immediate relapse may increase the risk for a fatal overdose.
+Au contraire, unassisted withdrawal keeps people from seeking help; it may be medically risky, leading to relapse.
+After a period of not using opioids, tolerance may be much lower, and immediate relapse may increase the risk for a fatal overdose.

 There are several opioid detox options, and some may provide more assistance than others.
 A hospital-based medical detox, for instance, offers an abundance of medical specialists in a safe and comforting environment.
 But to find the best opioid addiction program, you need to understand the different available options.